SeanHeelan/funserialize/README.md

 ```

 The final command will start a master afl instance and 3 slaves, with
 `output_dir` used as the top level output directory for afl.
+You can run `screen
+-r fuzz` to attach to the screen instance and view the progress of the fuzzing
+session.